 Research Skills Seminars (4 credits)

-- Attendance at cluster meetings for years one-three as follows:
+- Attendance at professional development seminar meetings for years one-three as follows:

 - a minimum of 5 days during the first year of the program

 - a minimum of 3 days during the second year of the program

 - a minimum of 2 days during the third year of the program

 - Attendance at a minimum of one week-long residential in each of your first two years

 12cr of Electives